|

 So how are these distances measured?
 How can scientists possibly measure or calculate these enormous distances with any confidence?

-It can easily be seen, using basic trigonometry (try it!), that the distance D to the near star is given by 206265 / p, where p is the parallax angle measured in seconds (provided p is small).
-The resulting value D when p = 1 is an astronomical unit of distance known as a parsec, which is equivalent to 3.261 light-years.
+It can easily be seen, using basic trigonometry (try it!), provided p is small (which it is for all stars), that the distance D to the near star is given by 206265 AU / p, where AU is the astronomical unit mentioned above (i.e., the distance from the earth to the sun, 150 million km or 93 million miles), and p is the parallax angle measured in seconds of arc.
+The resulting value D when p = 1 is a unit of distance known as a parsec, which is equivalent to 3.261 light-years (i.e., 3.085 x 1013 km or 1.879 x 1013 miles).

 A closely related scheme is known as expansion parallax.
 Here scientists study, say, the expanding cloud ring surrounding an object such as the Crab Nebula, which is the aftermath of a supernova explosion recorded by Chinese and Arab astronomers in 1054 CE.
 By comparing the measured rate of angular expansion with the velocity measured by the Doppler effect [Doppler2011], the distance to the object can be calculated.